cthoenes/azure-coredns-forwarder-sample/README.md

 # Azure DNS Resolver Sample

+This sample is still work in progress.
+Expect significant changes.

 ## TL,DR
 This repository can be used to deploy a sample of a special highly available DNS resolver.
 It is capable of resolving public IP addresses of private endpoint enabled resources that are *not connected to* or *configured* in your corporate network.
 This is to overcome the behavior described in [https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns):
 > Private networks already using the private DNS zone for a given type, can only connect to public resources if they don't have any private endpoint connections, otherwise a corresponding DNS configuration is required on the private DNS zone in order to complete the DNS resolution sequence.